daniel5151/choochoos/docs/k4/kernel.md

 The clock server has a priority queue of delayed tasks (called `pq`), where tasks that want to wake up sooner have higher priority.
-When `Delay()` and `DelayUntil()` are called, the tid of the caller is pushed onto the priority queue with `tick_threshold` set to the time that the task would like to wake up.
+When `Delay()` and `DelayUntil()` are called, the Tid of the caller is pushed onto the priority queue with `tick_threshold` set to the time that the task would like to wake up.
 When the notifier ticks, it pops tasks off `pq` until `pq.peek()->tick_threshold > current_time`, and replies to them, waking them